 Click the image to enlarge

-This charcoal drawing is a based on the 1910 painting, ‘Albert Square’ by the French artist Adophe Valette.
+Drawn in 2012, this charcoal piece is a based on the 1910 painting, ‘Albert Square’ by the French artist Adophe Valette.
 A contemporary of Lowry, Valette painted a smog-filled Manchester during the industrial era.
 I have tried to recreate the scene as it is experienced in the present day, and found the exact spot where Valette would have stood to draw this piece.
 The cellar man pushing a hand cart has been replaced by a contemporary road sweeper, and in the background a modern day taxi takes the place of hansom cab.
 In Valette’s painting you can just make out the surrounding buildings through the smog.
 The modern skyline had changed, but the Albert Memorial and statue of Gladstone remain the same.